Hamburger

 According to the Turkish Commercial Code, the President determines companies that are subject to independent audit.
 Such independent auditor can either be a certified accountant or an independent financial consultant located in Turkey.

-Legal books such as share-ledger, board of directors and general assembly resolutions' ledgers and some other financial ledgers of a company must be notarized by a Turkish public notary after registration certificate is obtained.
+Legal books such as share-ledger, board of directors and general assembly resolutions' ledgers and some other financial ledgers of a company must be certified by the relevant Trade Registry or notarized by a Turkish public notary after registration certificate is obtained.
 Legal books must be kept in Turkish.
+Board of directors’ book and financial ledgers of a company must be notarized by a Turkish public notary annually.
+There is no requirement to keep company books locally.

 Ukraine